The Promise of Dee Daniels at Cellarstream

 On the opening number “Choose Me”, the band sets the mood of gospel themes with post-bop instrumental energy, but the following song “One Moment In Time” brings gospel to the forefront.
-This ballad’s bluesy outro vamp shows how guitarist Bill Coon lifts up this ensemble.
+This ballad’s bluesy outro vamp on guitar shows how Bill Coon lifts up this ensemble.
 The guitar solo is a perfect fit.

 “[It] came to me later in my meditation process.
 I had numerous thoughts about life […] I got some answers and did a lot of internal house-cleaning as it were, cleared out a lot of emotional baggage that I didn’t even realize I was carrying around.
 Every time I stopped, I voluntarily opened it up and pulled out all of those little pieces […] I grew up in church, so that’s why I talk like this.
-There was a promise that was made by God for all of us.”– Dee Daniels
+There was a promise that was made by God for all of us.”

-“I Want Jesus to Walk With Me” and Clark’s drumming swing in the way that the song “Moondance” tries to imitate.
+“I Want Jesus to Walk With Me” and Paul’s drumming swing in the way that the song “Moondance” tries to imitate.
 But because of the G-minor key and song form, I recall the tune “Ms. Garvey, Ms. Garvey” by the late Roy Hargrove’s big band, which my high school jazz enthusiast-friends and I used to play.
-The energy that Daniels deploys on this number is inspiring and pure jazz, though it loses no gospel force.
+The energy that Dee deploys on this number is inspiring and pure jazz, though it loses no gospel force.
 She hits harder in the best way.

-Daniels spoke at the performance about finding joy while coming out of cancer recovery.
+Dee spoke at the performance about finding joy while coming out of cancer recovery.
 Seeing her perform, release an album, and look ahead to the promise of festivals this summer is inspiring and well worth the attention of Vancouver jazz fans and beyond.

 Find Dee Daniels’ new album The Promise here via Cellar Live Records.